-The VAF was implemented in July 2004 to prevent subsequent lengthy delays and erroneous denials, Lawful purchasers who have been delayed or denied a firearm transfer may ask the NICS Section to maintain information about them to facilitate future firearms transactions.
+The VAF was implemented in July 2004 to prevent subsequent delays and erroneous denials.
+Lawful purchasers who have been delayed or denied a firearm transfer may ask the NICS Section to maintain information about them to facilitate future firearms transactions.
 All applicants approved for entry into the VAF receive a Unique Personal Identification Number (UPIN) which must be provided to the FFL during subsequent firearm background checks.
 The VAF is checked by the NICS during the background check process only when a UPIN is provided by the FFL.
-In 2009, a total of 4,072 lawful firearm transferees received a UPIN and were entered into the VAF.
+A total of 16,301 lawful firearm transferees received a UPIN and were entered into the VAF since July 2004.

-Because of the availability of the VAF, over 20,500 transactions have received a more immediate background check determination and expedited the mission of the NICS Section.
+Because of the availability of the VAF, over 29,450 transactions have received a more immediate background check determination and expedited the mission of the NICS Section.